Samsung Over-the-Range Microwave Magnetron Replacement

 How much does magnetron replacement cost for a Samsung Over-the-Range Microwave?

-Is it worth repairing my Samsung Over-the-Range Microwave?
+Is repairing my Samsung Over-the-Range Microwave worth it vs replacing it?

 External Resources